 Extenuating circumstances are events that affect your performance in assessment, and are usually either unforeseen or unpreventable and outside your immediate control.
 For example:

 It is a good idea to keep your school regularly informed of any personal matters affecting your studies.
-You are in charge of your personal information and what you do with it, so boards of examiners will only take into account what you choose to disclose.
-The only way that exam boards can be notified about student's circumstances is via the extenuating circumstances system.
+You are in charge of your personal information and what you do with it, so the University will only take into account what you choose to disclose.
+The only way that exam boards can be notified that a student has been affected by difficult circumstances is via the extenuating circumstances system.
 What this means is that you must fill in a form, even though you might have discussed problems with your tutor or another member of staff.

 Just speaking to your personal tutor is not enough, you must submit a form!

-Please note that to self-certify your absence from an exam you will also need to contact your school office on the day of the exam before the exam starts to let them know you won't be there.
+Please note that to self-certify your absence from an exam you will also need to contact your school office before the exam starts to let them know you won't be attending.
+The self-certification form then needs to be submitted as soon as possible.

-A small committee called the Extenuating Circumstances Committee within your school will then classify the impact of your extenuating circumstances.
+A small committee called the Extenuating Circumstances Committee within your school will look at your form then classify the impact of your extenuating circumstances.
 They will decide on the duration of the impact (Acute or Chronic) and the severity of the impact (Mild, Moderate, Serious or Severe).
 So you will end up with two classifications:

 Acute = a short term illness.